Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Estimates for the Local Energy

 \subsection{Estimate for the Nonlinear Term}

 The next term we consider from Equation (\ref{COEFFODE}) is

-The following scheme for estimating multilinear functions is inspired by the paradifferential calculus of Bony, Coifman, and Meyer.
-It involves the following partition of frequency space, which is also the basis of \cite{KP}.
-We proceed similarly and have:
+We shall use a scheme for estimating multilinear functions that is inspired by the Bony-Coifman-Meyer paradifferential calculus (for the details of which, see \cite{BONY}, \cite{COIF}, and \cite{TA}).
+It involves the following partition of frequency space, which is also used by the authors of \cite{KP} and \cite{O}.
+We may write

 where

 For the rest of this subsection we fix a cube $Q$ at level $j$ and introduce the following notation: